strongloop/strongloop/man/lb.md

 Supported `lb` commands are:

 * `workspace [name]`:
-  Initialize a workspace as a new empty directory with an optional <name>.
-The default <name> is "loopback-workspace".
+  Initialize a workspace as a new empty directory with an optional name.
+The default name is "loopback-workspace".

         $ slc lb workspace my-loopback-workspace

-* `api <name>`:
+* `project <name>`:
-  Create a LoopBack application in a new directory within a workspace using the given <name>.
-The <name> arg is required.
+  Create a LoopBack application in a new directory within a workspace using the given name.
+The <name> argument is required.

         $ cd my-loopback-workspace
-        $ slc lb api my-app
+        $ slc lb project my-app
-        $ slc app # to run the app
+        $ slc run my-app # to run the app

 * `model <name>`:
-  Create a model in an existing LoopBack application.
+  Create a model in an existing LoopBack application using the given name.
   If you provide the `-i` or `--interactive` flags, you will be prompted through a model configuration.
+The <name> argument is required.

         $ cd my-app
         $ slc lb model -i